IbarakikenYukishi/differential-mdl-change-statistics/README.md

 This code is licensed under MIT License.

 ## 6. Note
-For the calculation of the code length in the exponential modeling, we used the conditional normalized maximum likelihood (CNML) code length of Gaussian distributions [2,3,4] for residual errors.
+The results of Gaussian and exponential modeling changed a little bit from the paper because of the updates of the data source.

+The NML code length of exponential modeling was calculated with the example 3 in [2].

 ## 7. Reference
 1. Yamanishi, K., Xu, L., Yuki, R., Fukushima, S., & Lin, C. H. (2020).
 Change Sign Detection with Differential MDL Change Statistics and its Applications to COVID-19 Pandemic Analysis. arXiv preprint arXiv:2007.15179.
-2. Grünwald, P. D., & Grunwald, A. (2007).
-The minimum description length principle.
-MIT press.
-3. Miyaguchi, K. (2017).
-Normalized Maximum Likelihood with Luckiness for Multivariate Normal Distributions. arXiv preprint arXiv:1708.01861.
-4. Kaneko, R., Miyaguchi, K., & Yamanishi, K. (2017, December).
-Detecting changes in streaming data with information-theoretic windowing.
-In 2017 IEEE International Conference on Big Data (Big Data) (pp. 646-655).
-IEEE.
+2. Yamanishi, Kenji, and Kohei Miyaguchi.
+"Detecting gradual changes from data stream using MDL-change statistics."
+2016 IEEE International Conference on Big Data (Big Data).
+IEEE, 2016.